 Hello, I’m Dan Clark of The Safety Brief, tackling health and safety hazards in today’s demanding industrial and construction worksites, compliments of Creative Safety Supply.

-(:29) Confined spaces is a current topic in the world of safety.
-The new Confined Spaces in Construction standard when into effect August 3rd.
+Confined spaces are a current topic in the world of safety.
+The new Confined Spaces in Construction standard when into effect on August 3rd.
 OSHA delayed full enforcement for residential construction again, now a second time, until January 8, 2016.
-But this doesn’t mean jobsites are immune from confined spaces safety.
+But this doesn’t mean job sites are immune from confined spaces safety.
 In both the General Industry and the new Construction standard, employers must have a system to alert workers of hazardous atmospheres in confined spaces.

 Examples of hazardous atmospheres: